Mercosur can't agree on a joint communiqué on the Ukraine conflict

-Lack of consensus on the drafting of a Mercosur joint statement on the Russia/Ukraine situation, plus the fact it was only signed by three of the four block's members, forced on Friday the removal of a first copy of the internet.
+Lack of consensus on the drafting of a Mercosur joint statement on the Russia/Ukraine situation, plus the fact it was only signed by three of the four block's members, forced on Friday the removal of a first copy.

 The retracted note said the Russian advance on Ukrainian territory constituted an “open violation of the principles and norms of International Law.”
 And called for “the immediate withdrawal of the Russian military forces from Ukrainian territory.”